 Excerpted with permission from If You Only Knew: My Unlikely, Unavoidable Story of Becoming Free by Jamie Ivey.
 Copyright 2018, B&H Publishing Group.

-Jamie Ivey is the host of the popular podcast "The Happy Hour with Jamie Ivey" and the author of If You Only Knew: My Unlikely, Unavoidable Story of Becoming Free.
+Jamie Ivey is the host of the popular podcast "The Happy Hour with Jamie Ivey" and co-host of the Relevant podcast.
+She is the author of If You Only Knew: My Unlikely, Unavoidable Story of Becoming Free.
 Jamie and her husband, Aaron, live in Austin, Texas with their four kids and two dogs.